On the modified logarithmic Sobolev inequality for the heat-bath dynamics for 1D systems: Introduction

 where the first term in the sum of the RHS coincides with the Petz recovery map for the partial trace at every site $x \in \Lambda$, composed with the partial trace in $x$, and $\sigma_\Lambda$ is the Gibbs state of a commuting $k$-local Hamiltonian.

 Analogously to the classical case and the quantum spectral gap case, as part of the previous strategy we need to assume that a couple of clustering conditions on the Gibbs state hold.
-The first one is related to the exponential decay of correlations in the Gibbs state of the given commuting Hamiltonian and is satisfied, for example, by classical Gibbs states.
+The first one is related to the exponential decay of correlations in the Gibbs state of the given commuting Hamiltonian and is satisfied, for example, by Gibbs states at high-enough temperature depending logarithmically of the system size.

 \begin{assump*}[Mixing condition] Let $C, D \subset \Lambda$ be the union of non-overlapping finite-sized segments of $\Lambda$.
 The following inequality holds for positive constants $K_1, K_2$ independent of $\Lambda$: